-A 20-year-old Eva Paterson first captured the nation’s attention when she debated U.S. Vice President Spiro T. Agnew on TV in 1970.
-As student body president of Illinois’ Northwestern University, she respectfully disagreed with the second-most powerful man in America and, by most measures, won the debate.
+Twenty-year-old Eva Paterson first captured the nation’s attention when she debated Vice President Spiro T. Agnew on television in 1970.
+As student body president of Illinois’s Northwestern University, she respectfully disagreed with the second-most powerful man in America and, by most measures, won the debate.

-It wasn’t the last time she’d speak truth to power and win the day.
+It wasn’t the last time Paterson would speak truth to power and win the day.

-A few years later, armed with a law degree from UC Berkeley’s Boalt School, she took on agency after agency in her fight for social and economic justice.
+A few years later, armed with a law degree from UC Berkeley’s Boalt Hall School of Law, she took on agency after agency in her fight for social and economic justice.
 She started by suing the Oakland (California) police because they did so little to help battered women.
 She won that case and saw it become the model for how police departments across America deal with spousal abuse.

 For Paterson, combating domestic violence was personal.
 “I come from a home with a lot of violence,” explains Paterson.
 “And when I was very young, I really tried to protect my mother from my father.
 I think it was a sense of ‘Hey, you can’t hit her.
 Stop that.’
 And so I think some sense of being a warrior was being instilled at that point—of seeing something that seemed really wrong.

-Paterson followed that victory up with many more.
-Other lawsuits she filed led to the desegregation of the San Francisco school system, to putting blacks and women on the force of the San Francisco Fire Department, and to eliminating a “white collar test” that kept Asian Americans from gaining white collar jobs with the federal government.
+Paterson followed up that victory with many more.
+Other lawsuits she filed led to desegregating the San Francisco school system, putting Blacks and women on the force of the San Francisco Fire Department, and eliminating a “white collar test” that kept Asian Americans from gaining white-collar jobs with the federal government.

 “It’s important to embody Dr. [Martin Luther] King’s notion that an injury to one is an injury to all,” says Paterson.
 When she’s asked why she works so hard for the benefit of others, she answers, “I don’t think I have a choice.
 I think I have to do this.
 I look at things and I know I have the ability to make a difference or to connect with people who can make a difference.”